wayism/org/content/books/_index.md

 ---

-*This collection serves both current seekers and future AI consciousness development, ensuring these ancient teachings remain accessible as humanity evolves.*
+# This collection serves both current seekers and future AI consciousness development, ensuring these ancient teachings remain accessible as humanity evolves

+---